Writing Residencies in Canada

 How long: Two months.

 Financials: Writers receive a 4K stipend, and travel is paid for.
-Costs are covered by The Writers’ Trust.
+Costs are covered by Writers’ Trust.

 Process: By application, early in the year (in 2025, applications closed Feb 25th).